lemay-ai/fizzbuzz/README.md

 Your goal is to demonstrate your coding skills by creating a video recording of your answers to some general knowledge questions, writing an ML API demo using Docker, python3, and a bit of magic, and showing us your exploratory data analysis skills.
 Please spend minimal effort on graphics and UI, as this is not a test of your UI coding skills.
 Just don't stress on frontend stuff.

-# 1) GENERAL KNOWLEDGE VIDEO DEMONSTRATION AND TECHNICAL WRITING SAMPLE
+# 1) GENERAL KNOWLEDGE VIDEO DEMONSTRATION
 - Please make a video recording of your answers to the questions in the notebook: https://github.com/lemay-ai/fizzbuzz/blob/main/Interview_Questions.ipynb
 - Please send the video file to daniel@lemay.ai and matt@lemay.ai
 - After you submit the video, proceed to steps 2 and 3, below.